kristoff-it/zig.day/README.md

 As soon as the PR is merged, a main branch CI job will publish the website (takes a minute or two) and your event will be live.
 Emails will be sent out a few minutes after that.

+### Unforseen Conditions
+If you have to reschedule an event or have any other kind of organizational issue that requires adjusting the information on zig.day, don't hesitate to ping Loris to get help on how to do that correctly, especially if it's your first time.

+That said, the first step is to update the event description with the new information and, if any of the contents of `.custom` in the frontmatter change, to increase `"version"`.

+Users who subscribe via email are told to always check the website for the latest updates about the event (the email template does that automatically, you don't have to do anything).